GAZ-12 ZIM: Development

 The car weighed 1940 kg, was capable of getting 19 L/100 km, of reaching 78 mph, and of accelerating 0–60 mph in 37 seconds.
 It had one unusual feature: the rear tread (track), at 1,560 mm, was wider than the front by 100 mm, to ensure the rear seat would accommodate three passengers.
 The result was an Oldsmobile-like "bulge".
 It was also the first GAZ to feature the leaping gazelle hood ornament.

 The first car was built in October 1950, and was notionally available to average citizens; its 40,000 ruble price made purchase unlikely (comparing to 16,000 for mid-class Pobeda).

 The ZIM abbreviation stands for Zavod imeni Molotova (Завод имени Молотова).
-Prior to 1957, the GAZ factory was officially named as Gorkovsky avtomobilny zavod imeni V.M.
+Prior to 1957, the GAZ factory was officially named Gorkovsky avtomobilny zavod imeni V.M.
 Molotova, or the Vyacheslav Molotov Gorky automotive factory, in honour of the Soviet Foreign Minister.
 All of the models carried the prefix M instead of GAZ.
 However, for a car of executive class, a new catchy abbreviation was introduced, coinciding with bigger ZIS limousines.
-In the style of American car fashion that the vehicle was inspired by, the ZIM was used laboriously to decorate the car: the hubcaps, the bonnet, the radiator grille, even the horn button on the steering wheel.
-However, the Soviet Minister's career was abruptly finished in May 1957, when he lost a political fallout with Nikita Khrushchev.
-Following his downfall, the country underwent a renaming spree, with cities, streets, ships and factories being hastily rid of the fallen politician's name.
-ZIM, which was in production, from the summer of 1957 was hurriedly re-christened as GAZ-12, and all of the badges and adornments replaced by the new abbreviation.
+In the style of American car fashion that the vehicle was inspired by, the ZIM was used extensively to decorate the car: the hubcaps, the bonnet, the radiator grille, even the horn button on the steering wheel.
+However, Molotov's career abruptly ended in May 1957, when he lost a political fallout with Nikita Khrushchev.
+Thereafter, the USSR rapidly renamed cities, streets, ships and factories that had been named after him.
+ZIM, which was in production, from the summer of 1957 was hurriedly renamed GAZ-12, and all of the badges and adornments replaced by the new abbreviation.
 Moreover, right up until the perestroika the car was officially named labelled only as the GAZ-12, whilst unofficially it was almost exclusively referred to as the ZIM.